-- The Chair must request authority from the Board to act in all matters which may arise after the conclusion of the Board of Examiners' meeting and the minutes should reflect this authority; - All actions taken after the meeting must be formally recorded via an addendum to the minutes, including the confirmation of scripts/coursework assessed after the meeting. - Where the action relates to a change to an individual mark, to the progression, overall result or classification, the Chair must consult the External or Intercollegiate Examiner.
+- In the event that Chair's action becomes necessary the following will apply: - The Chair must request authority from the Board to act in all matters which may arise after the conclusion of the Board of Examiners' meeting and the minutes should reflect this authority; - All actions taken after the meeting must be formally recorded via an addendum to the minutes, including the confirmation of scripts/coursework assessed after the meeting. - Where the action relates to a change to an individual mark, to the progression, overall result or classification, the Chair must consult the External or Intercollegiate Examiner.
 Written approval from the Chair is required to amend any mark or result previously confirmed at the Board; - Action taken by the Chair must be recorded via an addendum to the minutes and reported to the Board at its next meeting.